francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Q_Experience/001-Introducing_the_IBM_Q_Experience.rst

 To make sure everyone has a chance to use the real device in our lab via the Cloud, we have established a **Units** currency system.
-If you have joined the IBM Q Experience you have full access to our simulation capabilities and to previously-run cached results from the real device and a small number of Units to run real experiments on the quantum processor hardware.
-Once you have read through the User Guide you will be rewarded with extra Units to run more real-time experiments.
+If you have created an IBM Q Experience account, you have full access to our simulation capabilities and to previously-run cached results from the real device, as well as a small number of Units to run real experiments on the quantum processor hardware.
+Once you have read through the User Guide, you will be rewarded with extra Units to run more real-time experiments.
 This system allows our experiment queue to run smoothly.
 When your Units are used up, you will be replenished once you have viewed the results of the completed execution.

-The quantum processor in our lab requires frequent calibration; during these short periods, you will receive a "Down for Calibration" notice and if we need to perform maintenance a "Down for Maintenance" message will be displayed.
-In both cases the simulation will be available for you to keep learning and designing new experiments.
+The quantum processor in our lab requires frequent calibration; during these short periods, you will receive a "Down for Calibration" notice.
+If we need to perform maintenance, a "Down for Maintenance" message will be displayed.
+In both cases, the simulation will be available for you to keep learning and designing new experiments.

 For those who wish to jump right into creating your own experiments, you